shrimpie/php_cms/README.md

 # php_cms
-An example cms using php.
+An example cms using php refering to PHP with MySQL Essential Training of Kevin Skoglund @Lynda.com.